Guest post from Zack Crockett

 When all is said and done, the costliest typos may be our own.
 A team of researchers at Harvard University has found that Google earns $497 million every year from people mistyping website URLs.
 So, when you attempt to access your favorite webpage and spell it incorrectly, you’ll end up at a “typosquatter” domain, rife with paid Google ads that rake in tremendous revenues from your error.

 But the cost of typos extends beyond mere dollars and cents.
 An omitted hyphen meant the difference between reaching Venus and never leaving the ground.
 Similarly, grammar errors are often the determining factors in whether or not you are hired by a company: one highly qualified applicant was rejected for confusing “here” and “hear” in her cover letter.
 Even The New York Times has been called out for unprofessionalism in the aftermath of glaring headline misprints.

-Ultimately, your writing is an outward expression of who are you as a person, and grammatical errors, no matter how small, don’t go unnoticed.
-Take the time to proofread your work, and to seek out the necessary tools and resources to do so, because in the end, Google is likely the only company that will ever appreciate your typos.
+Ultimately, your writing is an outward expression of who you are as a person, and grammatical errors, no matter how small, don’t go unnoticed.
+Take the time to proofread your work and to seek out the necessary tools and resources to do so.
+In the end, Google is probably the only company that will ever appreciate your typos.